ablanco1950/Sonar_Rock_Mine_Labeling-CV2KMEANS/README.md

 # Sonar_Rock_Mine_Labeling-CV2KMEANS
 Program that allows to determine the label of a sonar signal, whether it corresponds to a mine or a rock, based on CV2 KMEANS.
 It starts from the signal file sonar_data.csv, although it is a labeled file, the labels are only used to check the clustering results.
 In the test to label the sonar_data.csv file, 201 labels were correctly asigned and 7 failed: success rate of 96.63%

+The procedure can also be used to classify signals directly.

 Run: